agena-tech/sondra/README.md

 > One agent platform to think, act, remember, investigate, automate, and report.

-Sondra is derived from the original STRIX project and extended by Agena Memory Systems with a redesigned memory layer, adaptive terminal interface, emotional context signals, task scheduling, voice output, and broader general-purpose agent workflows.
+Sondra is developed by Agena Memory Systems as a unified autonomous AI agent platform with a redesigned memory layer, adaptive terminal interface, emotional context signals, task scheduling, voice output, and broad general-purpose agent workflows.

 ---